By Angela Epley

 If you think you can get away with tracking the weather and nabbing flood insurance coverage right before disaster strikes, that’s not how it works.
 In accordance with FEMA’s National Flood Insurance Program, most coverage has a 30-day waiting period before taking effect, and coverage premiums must be paid in full.

 “Many insurance companies will cease selling flood insurance policies in areas where a storm is imminent.
-So, if your local weatherman is already talking about a storm headed your way, it may already be too late,” Lunsford says.
+So, if your local weatherman is already talking about a storm headed your way, it may already be too late,” Scaturro says.
 “Make your plans early to protect your home and loved ones.”

 FACT: Flood policies don’t automatically renew.
 This means that you have to seek out and specifically sign up for flood insurance each and every year.